TOP 13 Best Low Cost 3D Scanners (2019 Update)

 This scanner allows you to attach it directly to your Apple tablet.
 After downloading the associated application, you will be able to scan 3D models autonomously for up to 4 hours.

-4. The low cost 3D scanner Cubify Sense – 3D Systems
+4. Sense 3D scanner from 3D Systems

 3D Systems were the first company to enter the 3D printing market, creating stereolithography 3D printers in the late 1980s.
 In the present, they have released the Sense 3D scanner.
 This is one of the most popular low-cost scanners on the market today and can scan large columns ranging from 200 x 200 x 200mm to 2 cubic meters!
 It measures just 178 x 129 x 330 mm and has an accuracy of 0.90 mm and has a colour resolution of 1920×1080 pixels for texture colour texture mapping.